profezzorn/ProffieOSDocs/config/the-config_top-section.md

 To retain this additional information even after re-flashing ProffieOS to the board, use:

     #define KEEP_SAVEFILES_WHEN_PROGRAMMING

+Please use this define with caution.
+If you leave this define in your config file when you are tring to make changes to your saber, weird things tends to happen.

 ### ORIENTATION_ROTATION
 If your board is not mounted at 90 degree angles to the hilt, you can use this define: